Webster Nursing and Nurse Anesthesia Students, Faculty Volunteer at Vaccination Clinics

 Spiess said that it is getting her program’s name out there.
 “A lot of times people don't know that we have a BSN/MSN program, so I'm thankful that this just gets our name out there a little bit.”

 She continued, “I think it's a great opportunity for students, especially who are already nurses.
 It's so important for nurses to be involved, and I think the one of the most important things for me is that people realize that you can't be too qualified to do vaccinations.
 It's not about the BSN and MSN students going to practice their vaccination and intramuscular injection skills.
 It's about them helping to end this pandemic, partnering with community members, and truly making a difference.”
-For more information about the Nurse Anesthesia or Nursing programs, visit the College of Arts & Sciences site.
+For more information about the Nurse Anesthesia or Nursing programs, visit the College of Science and Health site.